xolvio/chimp/documentation/docs/Examples/Federation.md

 title: Overview of a more realistic Example
 ---

+Note: This repo was not updated to the chimp 3.0 yet.

 In this section we will look at a setup that's typical to our clients.